EMoE: Training-Free Expert Disagreement for Uncertainty-Aware Text-to-Image Diffusion: Results

 \subsection{Finnish Prompts}

-Next, to assess EMoE's ability to differentiate between in-distribution and out-of-distribution samples, we translated 10,000 English prompts to Finnish.
-Given Finnish's lower representation in online datasets, we expected Finnish prompts to be more likely out-of-distribution, resulting in lower image quality.
-As shown in \autoref{fig:uncertainty_finnish_vs_english}, the uncertainty distribution for Finnish prompts is skewed more to the right than for English prompts, demonstrating EMoE's capability to distinguish between in- and out-of-distribution samples.
-The relationship between CLIP score and uncertainty is detailed in \hyperref[tab:english_vs_finnish]{\Cref{tab:english_vs_finnish}}.
-We observed that longer prompts are associated with lower uncertainty, even for out-of-distribution samples, as shown in \hyperref[tab:mean_length_finnish_prompts]{\Cref{tab:mean_length_finnish_prompts}}.
-This suggests that even in unfamiliar languages, longer prompts give the model more confidence in its output.
+Next, we test whether EMoE detects language-level distribution shift.
+We translate 10,000 English COCO prompts into Finnish and compute uncertainty for both the original prompts and their translations.
+Since Finnish is less represented than English in many web-scale multimodal datasets, we expect Finnish prompts to induce higher epistemic uncertainty.

+\autoref{fig:uncertainty_finnish_vs_english} compares Finnish and English uncertainty distributions for EMoE.
+Finnish prompts exhibit a clear shift toward higher uncertainty, indicating greater latent-space expert disagreement under language shift.
+This is also reflected in \hyperref[tab:english_vs_finnish]{\Cref{tab:english_vs_finnish}}, which reports CLIP scores alongside EMoE, DECU, and Gating Entropy uncertainty statistics.
+Finnish prompts have substantially lower CLIP scores and higher EMoE uncertainty than English prompts, while the other uncertainty estimates show weaker separation.
+Additional distribution plots for DECU and Gating Entropy are provided in \autoref{sec:additional}.

+We quantify this separation in \hyperref[tab:finnish_ood_auroc]{\Cref{tab:finnish_ood_auroc}}, treating Finnish as out-of-distribution and English as in-distribution.
+EMoE achieves the strongest AUROC of $0.739$, outperforming DECU ($0.571$) and Gating Entropy ($0.543$).
+This provides a proof of concept that EMoE could support abstention or early filtering before full image generation.
+In contrast, the weaker DECU and Gating Entropy results suggest that direct diffusion latent variation and router uncertainty are less informative for this language-shift setting.
+This suggests that routing uncertainty and expert disagreement capture different phenomena: the router may be confident about which experts to activate, even when the separated expert-conditioned representations disagree in latent space.

-We also leveraged EMoE to detect bias within the model.
-During our analysis of images generated from Finnish prompts, prompts containing the word ``pizza'' consistently produced more text-aligned images than random prompts, as illustrated in \autoref{fig:pizza_bias}.
-Results from EMoE also supported this relationship, with 46.67\% of Finnish ``pizza'' prompts falling into the lowest uncertainty quartile (Q1), compared to only 21.54\% for English prompts, as seen in \hyperref[tab:pizza_bias]{\Cref{tab:pizza_bias}}.
+We also use EMoE to probe lexical effects.
+Finnish prompts containing the shared-vocabulary word ``pizza'' often produce more text-aligned images than random Finnish prompts (\autoref{fig:pizza_bias}).
+EMoE captures this quantitatively: 46.67\% of Finnish ``pizza'' prompts fall into the lowest-uncertainty quartile, compared to 21.54\% for English prompts (\hyperref[tab:pizza_bias]{\Cref{tab:pizza_bias}}).
+This suggests that EMoE captures not only broad language shift, but also finer lexical effects that influence prompt grounding.
+A similar prompt-length trend for Finnish prompts is reported in \autoref{sec:additional} and supported by the ordered-trend analysis in \autoref{sec:stat_analysis}, but we treat prompt length as a contributing factor rather than a complete explanation for the uncertainty signal.